AdobeDocs/experience-platform.en/help/edge/personalization/adobe-target/analytics-logging/analytics-client-side-logging.md

 ![](../assets/datastreams-config.png)

-When Target Edge computes propositions response it will check if `Analytics Client Side Logging` is enabled then it will add to each proposition an Analytics token.
+When Target Edge computes propositions response it will check if `Analytics Client Side Logging` is enabled then it will add an Analytics token to each proposition.

 The flow looks similar to this: